Customer support routing

 Common failure modes

-• Misclassification: a billing issue is mistaken for a technical issue, or a refund request is treated as a general question.
+A billing issue is mistaken for a technical issue, or a refund request is treated as a general question.

 How to improve reliability

 Reliability usually improves when the workflow uses clear escalation rules and keeps the routing logic simple enough to inspect.
-Some practical improvements include:

-• define a small set of support categories before expanding coverage
+• Define a small set of support categories before expanding coverage.

-• treat low-confidence classification as a reason to escalate
+• Treat low-confidence classification as a reason to escalate.

-• separate informational replies from policy-sensitive actions
+• Separate informational replies from policy-sensitive actions.

-• give each specialist only the tools it actually needs
+• Give each specialist only the tools it actually needs.

-• store routing decisions so mistakes can be reviewed later
+• Store routing decisions so mistakes can be reviewed later.

 What a useful final outcome looks like

 A good support routing workflow does more than send tickets around.
 It should produce a clear outcome that can be tracked and improved.
-Depending on the case, that outcome may include:

-• the detected ticket category
+• Detected ticket category

-• the selected specialist path
+• Selected specialist path

-• the final response or action taken
+• Final response or action taken

-• whether the case was escalated
+• Whether the case was escalated

-• the reason for escalation or uncertainty
+• Reason for escalation or uncertainty

 This kind of structure helps teams review whether routing is actually improving support quality instead of just making the system more complex.